Image from the Marvel Developers API

 Project Overview

 I originally built the Marvel MCP server project to experiment with integrating API data into AI systems.
-I needed some realistic APIs to use and realized that the Marvel APIs worked really well.
+I needed some realistic APIs to use and the Marvel APIs worked really well.
 They’re rich, fun to explore, and perfect for a demo that’s a little more exciting than pulling weather data.

 The project’s structure includes several key files: